 This documents the new v2 API.
 For v1 docs, go here.

-Frankfurter tracks daily exchange rates from 20+ central banks and official institutions, covering 150 currencies.
-The API requires no keys and has no usage limits.
+Frankfurter tracks daily exchange rates from 30+ central banks and official sources, covering 160 active currencies.

 The public API lives at api.frankfurter.dev.
+No keys.
+Use anywhere.
 You can also self-host.

 Rates